-After volunteering for SpecialEffect at the ESI Super Forum at the end of September, I signed up once again to help out on the charity’s stand at the MCM Comic Con in London last month.
-It was a totally different environment to the previous event: gone were the serious business-people in suits, and they were replaced by attendees of all ages wearing some of the most creative costumes I’ve ever seen.
+After volunteering for SpecialEffect at the ESI Super Forum, I signed up again to help out on the charity’s stand at the MCM Comic Con in London last month.
+It was a totally different environment: gone were the serious business-people in suits, and they were replaced by attendees of all ages wearing some of the most creative costumes I’ve ever seen.

 Ted Hewett (@rg_ted) October 26, 2018

 I always get nervous before volunteering despite having helped out at numerous expos.
 It’s because you never know who you’re going to meet at the stand or what questions you’re going to be asked so there’s that trepidation which comes with the unexpected.
 It’s something I’ve learned to throw myself into over the years however because it has a very positive effect: not only does it take me outside my comfort zone and give me the opportunity to learn how to better deal with group situations, it’s to support an absolutely fantastic cause.

 After approaching the entrance to the ExCeL centre on Friday morning, I bumped into Ted with whom I volunteered last year.
 This time he was joined by his friend Tim and the pair of them came dressed as Walter Sobchak and The Dude from The Big Lebowski – they totally nailed it!
 A few minutes later we were accompanied by Tugsy, who regularly streams on Twitch and will be joining in with GameBlast in February; and our crew was rounded off by Becky and Nomi who kindly looked after us throughout the day.